 But what happens when there’s another painful event?
 Then, the cycle starts again.

 Can you see yourself staying in a relationship with someone with BPD?
-Can you imagine yourself breaking a person’s heart just because he or she has BPD?
+Can you imagine yourself breaking a person’s heart just because they have BPD?

-It’s a tough situation, not just for the one suffering borderline personality disorder relationship cycle but also with you.
+It’s a tough situation, not just for the one suffering from borderline personality disorder relationship cycle but also for you.

-Will you stay or will you leave?
+Will you stay, or will you leave?
 The answer still depends on you but what’s fair is to try your best first.
-Try your best to be there for the person, after all, you do love him or her, right?
+Try your best to be there for the person; after all, you love them, right?

-- Focus – Focus on managing BPD and taking medications in treating some of the symptoms.
+Focus – Focus on managing BPD and taking medication to treat some symptoms.

-- Hospitalization – In any event of self-harm or suicidal tendencies, hospitalization may be needed.
+Hospitalization – Hospitalization may be needed in any event of self-harm or suicidal tendencies.

-- Support from family and friends is also encouraged – Educating them with the disorder will help tremendously.
+Support from family and friends is also encouraged – Educating them about the disorder will help tremendously.